madjava/my-ckad-journey/kubectl-commands.md

 ### Temporary containers

 - `k run tmp --image=busybox --restart=Never -it --rm -- wget -O- 10.109.67.191:80`<br>
-   You can quickly create temporary containers as in this example command that creates a pod using the busybox image then `wget` data from another ip.
+   You can quickly create temporary containers as in this example command that creates a pod using the busybox image then `wget` data from another pod in the cluster.
 The `-it` gives you a shell the `--rm` removes the container once you exit the shell.
-This is usually useful when you want to get data from pods that are part of a ClusterIP service or test if pods are running.
+This is usually useful when you want to get data from pods that are part of a ClusterIP service or test if pods are running.<br>
-   Keep this knowledge as part of your tool set, you may need it.
+   Keep this knowledge in your tool set, you may need it.

 Play with these commands over and over again and use then in your practice tests.
 I found that once you cover the K8s CKAD exam [Domains & Competencies](https://training.linuxfoundation.org/certification/certified-kubernetes-application-developer-ckad/) scope, there would be no strange surprises in the questions, you'd just need to learn to move fast, manage your time and quickly get the info you need for the task at hand.